 Can I sue my ERISA disability insurance company for bad faith and punitive damages?

-If my short term benefits are terminated or denied, can I appeal?
-Or sue?
+If my short-term benefits are terminated or denied, can I appeal or sue?

 Does it matter what kind of doctors are treating me, and how frequently, if I am receiving disability benefits?

 Most policies require that you receive appropriate care and treatment.
 It’s important that you have a physician familiar with treating your disabling condition and, if the illness requires it, specialized knowledge of the condition involved.
-As to frequency, you should see your doctor as often as he or she requires but generally no less than once every three months.
+In regards to frequency, you should see your doctor as often as he or she requires but generally no less than once every three months.

 Do I continue to receive benefits while my case is on appeal or in litigation?

-No. Once your benefits have been denied or terminated, payments are terminated.
+No, once your benefits have been denied or terminated, payments are terminated.